Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Proposed evaluation framework

 \subsection{Contrast matching tests}

-In the contrast matching experiment, an observer is asked to adjust the contrast of a test stimulus to match the perceived magnitude of contrast in a reference stimulus.
-The test and reference in our tests differ in spatial frequency (see column (c) in \figref{testing_methodology}) or the modulation direction in a color space (e.g., the achromatic pattern is matched to the red-green pattern).
+In the contrast matching experiment, an observer is asked to adjust the contrast of a test stimulus to match the perceived magnitude of contrast in a reference stimulus, across spatial frequencies (see column (c) in \figref{testing_methodology}) or the modulation direction in a color space (e.g., the achromatic pattern is matched to the red-green pattern, see column (d) in \figref{testing_methodology}).